Petre-Gabriel/greenlight/docs.md

 # gl-on

-`gl-on` helps you react to disptached DOM events.
+`gl-on` helps you react to dispatched DOM events.

 Here is an example on how to react to form submits.